 In a conceptually tight nod to the product, pendant lights were specified that look like rising bubbles, and a neon white light proclaims ‘Be my best cup of tea.’

-“The importance of Fibonacci’s pledge to have all of our products in-stock, ready to ship, all of the time cannot be stressed too much here,” says Creative Director Michael Karakolis.
+“The importance of Fibonacci’s pledge to have all of our products in-stock, ready to ship, all of the time cannot be stressed too much here,” says Founder Michael Karakolis.
 “Whilst it wasn’t the most enormous order, they are all important to us, so we made it happen and dispatched immediately to China to ensure that the project would be built just as specified, with no design disappointments.
 It’s about the project outcome, not the commercial value of an order for us.”

 “It was great to be a part of this quality, Australian-led design project, and we heartily congratulate Biasol on delivering a superb international brand and venue.”